 When starting out at a low effort, whether running or cycling, one can easily breathe and keep up a conversation with other people.
 Talking at this effort level should be as easy as when you are walking.
 However, if we were to increase our effort, we would eventually hit a point where we’d become uncomfortable keeping up a fluid conversation.
 At this point, faster and deeper breathing is necessary to sustain the effort, and so sentences would need to be broken up into smaller pieces.
 At this point, it’s safe to assume that we have passed our first ventilatory threshold, VT1.

-When the speed/effort is increased beyond the point of VT1, carbohydrates become an increasingly prominent source of fuel.
+The key to building a strong aerobic foundation is allowing your mitochondria to rely on fat as a fuel source.
+When your effort increases beyond your First Threshold (VT1), carbohydrates become an increasingly prominent source of fuel.
 This is due to an increase in Type II muscle fiber recruitment, also known as fast twitch fibers.
-Increasing carbohydrate consumption downregulates the fatty acid oxidation rates.
-This is due to the fact that the mitochondria within the muscle cells start to prioritize carbohydrate metabolism.
-A byproduct of this process is increased CO2 production, which results in faster and deeper breathing.
+This results in your muscles down-regulating the use of fat as a fuel source.
+This happens because the mitochondria within the muscle cells need a more accessible and more easily digested fuel source.
+A byproduct of increased carbohydrate consumption is increased CO2 production, which triggers faster and deeper breathing in order.

 This point of the body’s intensity and effort is also associated with increased blood lactate content.
 Working muscles start shuttling lactate to other tissues when they have reached their capacity to metabolise their own lactate production (6*).
 If the effort is increased beyond this point, there will come a time when the athlete can no longer sustain any fatty acid oxidation and the ATP needed for muscle contraction is only fueled by the breakdown of carbohydrates.
 This effort level is closely correlated with what has been termed the “anaerobic threshold”, or second ventilatory threshold, VT2 (7*).